 While the Circular economy is about restoring, reusing, repurposing, and recycling 🔄.

 If you apply the same logic to say the furniture in your room or the clothes which you are wearing.
-In the linear model, once you think of replacement of your furniture or your clothes – either it can be thrown in the landfill or it can be reused, repurposed, or restored or recycled.
-(Please note recycling is part of the circular economy).
+In the linear model, once you think of a replacement for your items, they will be thrown in a landfill while in the case of a circular economy, they can be reused, repurposed, or restored.

 Why should we go for a Circular Economy?

-From the last few decades with increasing industrialization, consumerism, unlimited choices, fast fashion, high disposable incomes – the prevailing mindset is to buy items and throw them.
+Over the last few decades with increasing industrialization, consumerism, unlimited choices, fast fashion, and high disposable incomes – the prevailing mindset has been to buy items and throw them.

 - New raw materials need to be extracted every time a product needs to be developed.
 Like zinc, copper, etc in the case of an electronic device or a tree that needs to be chopped for wooden furniture.
 In addition, we would need energy, water, packaging (plastic), transportation, and other resources.

-- The items which are thrown in the landfills – pollute the surroundings & air, take up a vast amount of land, the harmful chemicals from the litter seeps underground which further contaminates the soil and water
+- The items which are thrown in the landfills – pollute the surroundings & air, take up a vast amount of land, and the harmful chemicals from the litter percolate underground which further contaminates the soil and water

 A circular economy limits the impact of the linear economy by ensuring that resources remain in the system for a longer period of time.
 The materials remain in use more than once thereby reducing the extraction of new raw materials and waste minimization.